cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 The ICS-04 use the protocol paths, defined in [ICS-24](../ics-024-host-requirements/README.md), `packetCommitmentPath`, `packetRecepitPath` and `packetAcknowledgementPath`.
 The paths MUST be used as the referece locations in the provableStore to prove respectilvey the packet commitment, the receipt and the acknowledgment to the counterparty chain.

-Thus, Constant-size commitments to packet data fields are stored under the packet sequence number:
+Thus, constant-size commitments to packet data fields are stored under the packet sequence number:

 // NEED DISCUSSION -- we could use "commitments/{sourceId}/{sequence}" or "0x01/{sourceId}/{sequence}".
 For now we keep going with more or less standard paths